Neopseudocercosporella capsellae: Disease signs/symptoms, cycle, and control

-Disease Signs and Symptoms
+Disease signs and symptoms

-Infected crucifers display white lesions on leaves when infected by P. capsellae.
+Infected crucifers display white lesions on leaves when infected by N. capsellae.
 These white lesions oftentimes have nonuniform shapes, and darken as the fungus matures on its host.
 Lesions on leaves initially can be 1-2mm in diameter, but can grow up to 10mm in diameter as the disease progresses.
 Leaves can fall off of host plants if infection is severe and widespread throughout a particular host.
-Gray or tan lesions may also appear on host stems; these lesions oftentimes harbor the sexual stage of P. capsellae, where ascospores are developed and released.
+Gray or tan lesions may also appear on host stems; these lesions oftentimes harbor the sexual stage of N. capsellae, where ascospores are developed and released.
 Conidia can be found on the underside of leaves, oftentimes in locations corresponding to where lesions are present.

-Disease Cycle
+Disease cycle

-Conidia from the asexual structures of P. capsellae germinate at optimal temperatures of 20-24°C. At these temperate conditions and in ample humidity, conidia can be spread to new host plants via wind, water droplet splash, or by improperly sanitized farm equipment.
+Conidia from the asexual structures of N. capsellae germinate at optimal temperatures of 20-24°C. At these temperate conditions and in ample humidity, conidia can be spread to new host plants via wind, water droplet splash, or by improperly sanitized farm equipment.
 These conidia penetrate new host leaves or stems and create infection.
 Crucifers, such as canola or rapeseed, are the primary host for this pathogen.
-In rare cases, cover crops or neighboring species of weeds can act as secondary hosts for the sexual stage of P. capsellae.
-P. capsellae overwinters as thick-walled mycelium on infected detritus in fields, and germinates again to infect new hosts as conditions become more ideal for spread.
-P. capsellae is a hemibiotroph, as indicated by its ability to keep host crucifers alive until host leaves fall off during severe infection.
+In rare cases, cover crops or neighboring species of weeds can act as secondary hosts for the sexual stage of N. capsellae.
+N. capsellae overwinters as thick-walled mycelium on infected detritus in fields, and germinates again to infect new hosts as conditions become more ideal for spread.
+N. capsellae is a hemibiotroph, as indicated by its ability to keep host crucifers alive until host leaves fall off during severe infection.

-Control Strategies
+Control strategies

-Many management strategies have been implemented in attempt to control the spread of P. capsellae.
+Many management strategies have been implemented in attempt to control the spread of N. capsellae.
 One common method of control is the use of fungicides as means of chemical control.
-The use of fungicides has been discovered to be ineffective at the control of P. capsellae, as this pathogen is resistant to most of the common fungicides utilized by farmers.
+The use of fungicides has been discovered to be ineffective at the control of N. capsellae, as this pathogen is resistant to most of the common fungicides utilized by farmers.

-Cultural control methods are the most common management strategy that farmers use against P. capsellae.
-Methods such as crop rotation, proper sanitation of farm equipment, and planting crucifer crops with more space in between crops are effective methods of managing the spread of P. capsellae in fields.
-Sanitation of farm equipment and crop rotation are methods of reducing initial inoculum of conidia produced by P. capsellae.
+Cultural control methods are the most common management strategy that farmers use against N. capsellae.
+Methods such as crop rotation, proper sanitation of farm equipment, and planting crucifer crops with more space in between crops are effective methods of managing the spread of N. capsellae in fields.
+Sanitation of farm equipment and crop rotation are methods of reducing initial inoculum of conidia produced by N. capsellae.

-Breeding genetic resistance towards P. capsellae is a promising method for disease management of this pathogen.
-Researchers across the world have been conducting genetic crosses of Brassica crops to find resistance genes that can make crops less susceptible to P. capsellae infection.
-Although this method of control is promising, P. capsellae has a genome that is rapidly changing, making it difficult for researchers to identify host resistance genes that remain effective against P. capsellae for substantial periods of time.
+Breeding genetic resistance towards N. capsellae is a promising method for disease management of this pathogen.
+Researchers across the world have been conducting genetic crosses of Brassica crops to find resistance genes that can make crops less susceptible to N. capsellae infection.
+Although this method of control is promising, N. capsellae has a genome that is rapidly changing, making it difficult for researchers to identify host resistance genes that remain effective against N. capsellae for substantial periods of time.

-A severe infection by P. capsellae, or related pathogens (synonyms), can cause a high number of lesions and nutrient deficiency in leaves, causing death of leaf tissue.
+A severe infection by N. capsellae, or related pathogens (synonyms), can cause a high number of lesions and nutrient deficiency in leaves, causing death of leaf tissue.